How to Attract Clients to Your Accounting or Bookkeeping Business

 Once you’ve determined your niche focus, get started on creating marketing materials to tell the world how your expertise makes you uniquely qualified for their work.

-If you’re old school, you probably think you should hire an ad agency.
-These days, ad agencies and marketing firms are costly.
-Unless you’re a large, well-established accountant or bookkeeper with a substantial marketing budget, you don’t need a full-service marketing firm.
+You probably think you should hire an ad agency or digital marketing firm.
+But they’re costly.
+Unless you have a large, well-established accounting, CPA or bookkeeping practice with a substantial marketing budget, you don’t need a full-service marketing firm.
 That’s not how you’ll get the best bang for your buck.

-A freelance copywriter has the right tools, experience and industry contracts for your marketing project.
+A freelance copywriter or freelance website copywriter for accountants and bookkeepers has the right tools, experience and industry contracts for your marketing project.

 Working with freelance professionals is an economical way to get started on creating your marketing materials.
 Yes, you’ll probably need to be hands-on to hire the right professionals and oversee the project, but that’s something you should do regardless of the vendor you choose.

-If you go the freelance route, you’ll have your choice of freelance:
+If you go the freelance route, you’ll have your choice of freelancer:

-Once you tap into “the freelance network,” you’ll find plenty of talented, experienced professionals ready to assist you and to even offer as much hand-holding as you need.
+Once you tap into “the freelance network,” you’ll find plenty of talented, experienced professionals ready to assist you in growing your accounting or bookkeeping business and to even offer as much hand-holding as you need.

 The process is pretty simple.
-Figure out what you want — a website, brochure, sales letter, etc. Then contact a freelance professional for a free consultation over the phone to discuss your needs, decide on some basic project parameters, and then get a cost estimate.
+Figure out what you want — a website, brochure, sales letter, etc. Then contact a freelance professional, someone with experience writing for accountants and bookkeepers, for a free phone consultation to discuss your needs, decide on some basic project parameters, and then get a cost estimate.

 Most freelancers are used to working with clients who have limited marketing experience.
 They’re happy to take you by the hand, steer the process and lay out a plan for your project.
 Within a few weeks, you can have marketing materials that you’re proud to show clients and will do the job of generating leads and sales.